Originally posted 2012-08-08 10:51:59. Republished by Blog Post Promoter

 Depressing… all the decades of work I put into the unique choreographic creations of the Ron Coleman Dancers!
 I wouldn’t say too much about my fancy footwork, but they don’t call me LIKELIHOOD OF CONFUSION for nothing, believe me.

-What exactly is the link between dance steps and the like and this Copyright Office determination regarding compilations?
+What exactly is the link between dance steps and the like and this Copyright Office determination regarding compilations of this nature?
 Read More…